-We must remain vigilant against variants of the virus that causes COVID-19, especially given high levels of transmission here and in other parts of the world and due to the possibility of a new variant being identified for which the current COVID-19 vaccines may not be effective.
-It is, therefore, prudent to require the reinstatement on an effective public health measure to reduce transmission between people.
+We must remain vigilant against variants of the virus that causes COVID-19, especially given High levels of transmission here and in other parts of the world and due to the possibility of a new variant being identified for which the current COVID-19 vaccines may not be effective.
+Currently, the Delta variant is predominant in Los Angeles County.
+The Delta variant is two times as contagious than early COVID-19 variants and continues to lead to increased infections.
+Further, recent data suggests that the immune response to COVID-19 vaccination might be reduced in some immunocompromised people, which increases their risk of serious health consequences from COVID-19 infection.
+It is, therefore, prudent to require continued indoor masking for all as an effective public health measure to reduce transmission between people.

-This Order is issued to help slow and improve the Substantial level of community transmission of COVID-19 here in Los Angeles County.
+This Order is issued to help slow and improve the High level of community transmission of COVID-19 here in Los Angeles County.

-This Order's primary intent is to reduce the transmission risk of COVID-19 in the County for all, especially those who are not fully vaccinated, in the absence of other protective measures, like physical distancing requirements and capacity limits.
+This Order's primary intent is to reduce the transmission risk of COVID-19 in the County for all, especially those who are not fully vaccinated and fully vaccinated but immunocompromised persons, in the absence of other protective measures, like physical distancing requirements and capacity limits.

-This Order will be revised in the future, if needed, to reflect the State Executive Orders, California Division of Occupational Safety and Health's (better known as Cal/OSHA) worksite requirements, and State Public Health Officer Orders and guidance.
+This Order will be revised in the future, if needed, to reflect the State Executive Orders, California Division of Occupational Safety and Health's (better known as Cal/OSHA) worksite requirements, State Public Health Officer Orders and guidance, and CDC recommendations.
 Should local COVID-19 conditions warrant, the Health Officer may, after consultation with the Board of Supervisors, issue Orders that are more restrictive than those of the State Public Health Officer.

 This Order is effective within the County of Los Angeles Public Health Jurisdiction, defined as all cities and unincorporated areas within the County of Los Angeles, with the exception of the cities of Long Beach and Pasadena that must follow their respective City Health Officer orders and guidance.
-This Order is effective at 11:59pm on Thursday, July 22, 2021 and will continue until further notice.
+This Order is effective at 11:59pm on Saturday, July 31, 2021 and will continue until further notice.